-The Internet has become an inexpensive and easy way for individuals and businesses to raise money for their activities.
-Congress recently passed the JOBS Act, which directs the Securities and Exchange Commission (SEC) to create rules exempting crowdfunding from the securities registration laws.
-Once implemented these rules will remove restrictions on start-up companies seeking investors over the Internet.
-Investors should be on the lookout for unscrupulous issuers and intermediaries who may attempt to engage in crowdfunding before the rules are written or misuse crowdfunding to steal from investors through false and misleading representations.
+The Internet has become an inexpensive and easy way for individuals and businesses to raise money.
+In 2012, Congress passed the JOBS Act, which directed the Securities and Exchange Commission (SEC) to formulate rules to exempt equity crowdfunding from the securities registration laws.
+These rules went into effect in May, 2016 and removed restrictions on start-up companies that use the internet to find investors.

 What is Crowdfunding?

 Traditionally, investment opportunities are offered by professionals, such as broker-dealer firms and investment advisers, who must recommend investments that are based on their clients’ investment objectives and levels of sophistication.
-Through crowdfunding, individuals are able to invest in entrepreneurial start-ups through an intermediary, such as a broker-dealer or a “funding portal.”
+Through crowdfunding, individuals can invest in entrepreneurial start-ups directly or through an intermediary, such as a broker-dealer or a “funding portal.”
 By law, “funding portals” are not allowed to provide investment advice.

 How Crowdfunding Works